Ambrosini SS.4: Development

-The SS.3 had a span of 41.9 ft, and was 19.7 ft long, with an overall height of 6.6 ft.
+The SS.3 Anitra had a span of 41.9 ft, and was 19.7 ft long, with an overall height of 6.6 ft.
 With a 16 hp engine, it was capable of a maximum speed of 87 mph and able to reach an altitude of 13120 ft.
 Stalling speed was 34 mph:

+Experience with this machine and the study of its aerodynamics led Stefanutti to design a canard-style interceptor and air-superiority fighter, designated SS.4, very similar in layout to the SS.2 and SS.3.